Raman Menon: Family

 Menon was born to Narikkode Kunjulakshmi Amma and Kunjunni Thampuran of the Mankada kovilakam of the Velattiri royal family of Valluvanad.
 He married Narayani Amma - possibly his maternal first cousin - late in life, founding with her the Vengalil tharavadu and building its eponymous sixteen-halled pathinarukettu in Panniyankara, Calicut, while his younger brother Krishnan founded the Ankarath tharavadu.
-His eldest daughter, Valiyammalu, married Kunhiraman, the last Koothali Nair; their only daughter Lakshmikutty married the son of Udayavarma, Porlathiri Raja of Kadathanad, and was mother to Indian Defence Minister and de facto Foreign Minister V. K. Krishna Menon, the Sanskritist and feminist V. Chinnamalu Amma, and the consort of Rama Varma XIX, the last Maharaja of Cochin.
+His eldest daughter, Valiyammalu, married Kunhiraman, the last Koothali Nair; their only daughter Lakshmikutty married the son of Udayavarma, Porlathiri Raja of Kadathanad, and was mother to Indian Defence Minister and de facto Foreign Minister V. K. Krishna Menon, the Sanskritist V. Chinnamalu Amma, and the consort of Rama Varma XIX, the last Maharaja of Cochin.
 Another daughter, Lakshmi, married P.C.V.
 Manavikraman Kuttunni Thampuran, reigning Zamorin of Calicut from 1915 to 1928; their daughter Kunjilakshmi married P.C.
 Anujan Thampuran, who succeeded his father-in-law as Zamorin, reigning from 1928 to 1931.
 His son Vengalil Raman Menon was a Munsif and father to politician Konnanath Balakrishna Menon, while his son Vengalil Sankara Menon was a leading South Indian lawyer, and father to famed trial lawyer K. Kunhirama Menon and Kalakshetra director K. Sankara Menon, who was Rukmini Devi Arundale's second husband and successor.